 Area residents participate annually in more than 200 non-credit programs, many of which are in the academic disciplines and professional areas, varying from half-day seminars to multi-week courses conducted in local business and government settings and other off-campus locations.

 The College for the Over Sixty

-- a state-mandated program providing for the enrollment of Ohioans 60 years of age or older (who have been residents of the State for the preceding 12 months) in undergraduate credit classes on a space-available basis.
+The Over Sixty program is a state-mandated program providing for the enrollment of Ohioans 60 years of age or older (who have been residents of the state for the preceding 12 months) in undergraduate credit classes on a space-available basis.
 Residents who meet eligibility requirements based on income level may earn credit toward a degree through the Over Sixty program.